-- We recommend continued support and expansion of recycling programs. - We recommend that state bottle redemption centers be required to take all New York marked bottles and cans regardless of where purchased. - We recommend that the Department of Environmental Conservation, on both a local and state basis, help find alternate uses or economical disposal or recycling of plastic materials used in agriculture. - We recommend that New York State investigate the feasibility of using recycled tires.

-- 5. We recommend that all taxable beverage containers, except wine, but including glass, plastic, metal and beverage water bottles, should be included in the existing bottle deposit law for a refundable \$.05 deposit, with a portion of the unclaimed bottle deposits devoted to agricultural environmental projects and farm educational outreach within the Environmental Protection Fund. - We support incentives for businesses that will promote and establish farm recycling. - We support the continuous expansion of handling recycled agricultural plastics in New York State under the Recycling Agricultural Plastics Program (RAPP). - 8.
-We support a free recovery program for farm tractor and truck tires as there is currently not a recycling program available.
+- 1. We recommend continued support and expansion of recycling programs. - 2.
+We recommend that state bottle redemption centers be required to take all New York marked bottles and cans regardless of where purchased. - 3.
+We recommend that the New York State Department of Environmental Conservation, on both a local and state basis, help find alternate uses or economical disposal or recycling of plastic materials used in agriculture. - 4.
+We recommend that New York State investigate the feasibility of using recycled tires. - 5.
+We recommend that all taxable beverage containers, except wine, but including glass, plastic, metal and beverage water bottles, should be included in the existing bottle deposit law for a refundable \$.05 deposit, with a portion of the unclaimed bottle deposits devoted to agricultural environmental projects and farm educational outreach within the Environmental Protection Fund. - 6.
+We support incentives for businesses that will promote and establish farm recycling. - 7.
+We support the continuous expansion of handling recycled agricultural plastics in New York State under the Recycling Agricultural Plastics Program (RAPP).